yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

 selected shaded (see exhibit 4-24).
 The focal jurisdiction is shaded in green, with all other countries compared to it.
-The other countries are shaded in colors that indicate whether they are higher, lower, or not significantly different from the focal jurisdiction on whatever measure has been selected.
+The other countries are shaded in colors that indicate whether they are higher, lower, or not significantly different from the focal jurisdiction on whatever dependent variable has been selected.
 (Note that grey is the default color for countries not selected for comparison.)
 When you hover over a country, a text bubble pops up indicating the point estimates for that country and the